 The bill amends several sections of Florida Statutes related to chiropractic medicine, primarily focusing on expanding the scope of practice for chiropractic physicians.
-It revises the definition of "practice of chiropractic medicine" to include the ordering, storing, possessing, prescribing, and administering of articles of natural origin, such as vitamins and minerals, under specific conditions.
+It revises the definition of "practice of chiropractic medicine" to include the ordering, storing, possessing, prescribing, and administering of articles of natural origin under specific conditions.
 Additionally, it allows pharmacists to fill prescriptions from chiropractic physicians who have completed a board-approved training course.
-The bill also removes the requirement that all continuing education for chiropractors must be completed in a classroom setting, prohibits the Board of Chiropractic Medicine from limiting the number of continuing education hours that can be completed through distance learning, and allows for exceptions to continuing education requirements during declared states of emergency.
+The bill also removes the requirement that all continuing education for chiropractors must be completed in a classroom setting, prohibits the Board of Chiropractic Medicine from limiting the number of continuing education hours that can be completed through distance learning, and allows the board to make exceptions to continuing education requirements during declared states of emergency.

 Statutes affected: